Chocolate ice cream: the ultimate trick for more taste

 Many chocolate ice cream recipes have melted chocolate as an ingredient.
-However, there is a very simple trick to make your chocolate ice cream extra intense: instead of using chocolate, use pure Cocoa powder.
+However, there is a very simple trick to make your Chocolate ice cream especially intense to make: used instead of chocolate pure Cocoa powder.

 Because chocolate always contains less than 100% cocoa.
 In addition, there are often some other ingredients that you don't want in your ice cream.
 So to get the maximum taste, cocoa powder is used, which is crucial for the chocolate taste.